sakshamrai101/sakshamrai101/README.md

 - 🔭 I’m currently working on [Karya-Productivity](http://www.karya-productivity.com/)

-- 🌱 I’m currently learning **the implementation details of developing complex neural networks for building a recommendation system.**
+- 🌱 I’m currently learning **the implementation details of leveraging complex neural networks for building a recommendation system.**

 - 👯 I’m looking to collaborate on [Talk-To-Abel](https://talktoabel.com/)